Frequently Asked Questions About Christianity, Answered Honestly!

 - As every man hath received the gift, even so minister the same one to another, as good stewards of the manifold grace of God."

-In Christian love the faithful are to be congenial and courteous to his fellow man.
-As we have received, so we should be compassionate to give of ourselves rather than repine from such hospitality.
+In Christian love, the faithful are to be congenial and courteous to their fellow man.
+As through the Lord's compassion we have received, so we should be compassionate to give of ourselves to others, rather than repine from such hospitality.
 We are obliged to be good stewards (caretakers) of the Grace that God has laid upon us, by reflecting that grace onto others.
 Indeed, true hospitality necessarily requires generosity as it is the selfless giving of ourselves in a way that naturally the flesh doesn't want to give.
 It requires the love of God, which is the greatest of all Commandments, and is born of the Spirit.
 Likewise, the second commandment is part and parcel of it, namely to love your neighbor as yourself.

 Matthew 25:40